{↑} The ISO primary logo is constructed from three [3x3, 6x6 + 12x12] grids with each consecutive grid increasing in complexity.

 {↓} ISO tagline.

-{↑} The ISO primary colour palette consists of 9 primary colours and is intended to give ISO a vibrant look and feel.
+{↑} The ISO primary colour palette comprises nine core colours, designed to give the identity a vibrant and energetic visual presence.

 {↑} Variations of the logo can be made using the dynamic glyph set.